Licensed ACT gas fitter

 In the ACT, a gas compliance certificate is required for:

-- New gas installations: Any time a new gas appliance is connected, whether it is a cooktop, hot water system, gas heater, or ducted heating system.
+• New gas installations, any time a new appliance is connected, whether that is a cooktop, a hot water system, a gas heater or a ducted heating system.

-- Modifications to existing gas work: If gas piping is extended, rerouted, or changed in any way, including during a renovation.
+• Modifications to existing gas work, so any time gas piping is extended, rerouted or altered, including during a renovation.

-- Gas appliance replacements: Swapping an old gas heater for a new one, or replacing a gas hot water system, requires a certificate for the new connection.
+• Appliance replacements.
+Swapping an old gas heater for a new one, or putting in a new gas hot water system, needs a certificate for the new connection.

-- Selling a property: While not always legally required for a sale, many conveyancers and buyers will request a current gas compliance certificate as part of the pre-purchase inspection process.
-It gives the buyer confidence that the gas installation is safe.
+• Selling a property.
+It is not always legally required for a sale, but plenty of conveyancers and buyers ask for a current gas compliance certificate as part of the pre-purchase inspection, because it is the only proof a buyer has that the gas installation was signed off by someone licensed.

-- Repairs to gas leaks: If a gas leak is repaired, the system must be tested and a certificate issued to confirm it is safe before the gas supply is reconnected.
+• Gas leak repairs.
+After a leak is repaired, the system must be tested and a certificate issued to confirm it is safe before the gas supply is reconnected.

 Who Can Issue a Gas Compliance Certificate?